Strip Excision (SE) Surgery

 Graft for graft, strip excision (SE) harvested grafts are consistently of a higher quality than FUE grafts in general.
 This ensures consistent results across all patient presentations.

 In terms of the overall, long-term effects of SE (“FUT”) vs FUE harvest on the donor area, the quality and density (measured in hair mass) of the donor hair remains essentially unchanged when utilizing SE (“FUT”) donor harvest.
 In other words, the quality and appearance of the donor hair remains unchanged.
 This is in contrast to the generalized decreased density (measured in hair mass) which occurs with the FUE method, which thins hair the donor area, a process which worsens with each subsequent procedure.

-Strip Excision (SE) is a hair transplant surgical technique wherein the grafts used for the procedure are harvested in a linear strip taken from the donor area.
-This represents the “Gold Standard” for obtaining donor hair.
-The harvested tissue is then dissected under a microscope to create the individual follicular units.
+Strip Excision (SE) then, is a surgical hair transplant technique wherein the grafts used for the procedure are harvested in a linear strip taken from the donor area.
+To this day, this method of donor harvesting represents the “Gold Standard” for obtaining donor hair.
+The harvested tissue is then dissected under direct visualization utilizing high powered microscopes, to create the high quality, individual follicular units.

 The advantages of SE (“FUT”) are as follows:

 - No generalized loss of hair mass in donor area (No donor “thinning”).

 - Most efficient use of potential donor hair.

 - Shorter recovery time (No shaving of donor area).

 Disadvantages of an SE (“FUT”) are as follows:

 A SE (“FUT”) harvested procedure can be broken down into 3 distinct sub-procedures.